iFun/Notes/PHIL145/README.md

 ### Uncertainties of Vaccines

-1. Don't know if Vaccines have any side effect (what the are, and how common they are)
+1. Harmful side effect

-2. We don't know How to make tem
+2. We don't know How to make them

+Created controversy for argument against Vaccines Making money (weeks field study, check book)

+Alternative (no alternative since didn't play with uncertainty)

+Engagement (does not have engagement)

+Thus not a created scientific controversy (bad science in practice) for the weeks field study

+### GMO(转基因)

+Breeding -> Hybridizing(杂交) -> Grafting(嫁接) -> GMOs

+### Inserting DNA sequences
+1. Gun
+2. Bacteria
+3. CRISPR as 9

+### Worries about GMO food
+1. unnatural  - ick factor
+2. Unhealthy/ unsafe (countered by scientific consensus) Created controversy
+3. Unsafe for environment
+4. Corporate control __serious worry__

 ## Exam review